A56-A5/TabTime/README.md

-# Web Time Tracker (Chrome Extension)
+# TabTime (Extension)

-A minimal Chrome extension that tracks how much time you spend on websites and shows it in a clean popup.
+A minimal extension that tracks how much time you spend on websites and shows it in a clean popup.

 ---